 What Is The Difference Between Static And Dynamic Stretching?

-Static vs dynamic stretching: Which of the two is better?
-Well, practically speaking, this is not a fair comparison between the two forms of stretches.
-Each is meant to be utilized at different points of your workout routine.
-This makes both of them just as valuable.
+Static vs dynamic stretching: which is better?
+In practical terms, this is not a fair comparison between the two forms of stretches.
+Each is meant to be utilized at different points of your workout routine, which makes both of them equally valuable.

 So what differentiates the two?
 Why is one form best suited as a pre-workout routine and the other a post-workout routine?
 Let’s find out.

-When you go past a minute, more stress is exerted on your tendons and ligaments, increasing the possibility of tears.
-Dynamic stretching, on the other hand, is a bit different.
+Dynamic stretching is a little different.
 Your body is continuously engaged in active movements that are slow and controlled.
-This is what makes them an ideal pre-workout routine since your muscles are warmed up during the movements.
+This is what makes them the ideal pre-workout routine as your muscles are warmed up during the movements.

-With that, you can tell when to do static stretching and when to do dynamic stretching.
+With this information, you now know when to do static stretching and when to do dynamic stretching.
 So it never should be a question of which variant is better.
 The question should be: At what point of your exercise can you get the full benefits of each exercise?

 Below are some examples of static stretching exercises that will improve your post-workout routines.